seanphan05/Flower-Recognition/README.md

 **5.2.2	Visualization by visualizing heatmaps of class activation**

    Visualizing heatmaps of class activation is very helpful when the users want to know which parts of the training image make the convnet classify that image into given classes.
-Moreover, object in image can also be able to located using this technique.
-This technique use VGG16 model to process a daisy image that I randomly picked from the testing data.
+Moreover, object in image can be also located using this technique.
+It uses VGG16 model to process a daisy image that I randomly picked from the testing data.
    After loading network from VGG16 architecture and processing a random testing daisy image on it, the top three classes predicted for this image are given below: